What is Carbon Farming and how can it benefit me?

 Joe is a cattle farmer and owns 40,000 hectares of land.
 Up until recently, he was able to clear all of his lands for grazing.
 These days, because of modern environmental regulations, habitat protection policies and land clearing restrictions, he is now forced to see some regrowth parts of his property as “unusable”.

 When Joe heard about carbon farming it sparked his curiosity as he had heard that there may be an economic benefit for him and his family, and a way to finally generate a profit from those “unusable” parts of his land.
 Unsure of how to proceed, Joe sought out the professional services of a Carbon Farming ‘approved advisor’ to investigate the possibilities of carbon farming on his land.
 With this support, he discovered that there were numerous and diverse possibilities to create a revenue stream through carbon farming on the parcels of land he once thought had limited use.

 Through embarking on a Carbon Farming project for his land Joe has now strengthened his commercial possibilities and can now enjoy the full potential value of his land as well as boost his bottom line.

 There is a way to profit from your land by not clearing vegetation…

-Now Joe has found a solution to make a profit by protecting vital habitat.
+Now Joe has found a solution to make a profit by protecting vital habitats.
 Instead of clearing vegetation and releasing stored carbon into the atmosphere, Joe is earning carbon credits from not clearing.
-Even better, while Joe enjoys his profits he is simultaneously providing numerous environmental benefits generated though the co-benefits of carbon farming.
+Even better, while Joe enjoys his profits he is simultaneously providing numerous environmental benefits generated through the co-benefits of carbon farming.

 Joe has enhanced critical koala habitat, improved habitat connectivity and restored land to benefit other endangered species, ecosystems and Queensland’s biodiversity overall.
-Additionally he has improved the water and soil quality on his property which is promoting productivity of his livestock.
+Additionally, he has improved the water and soil quality on his property which is promoting the productivity of his livestock.